Automate Your Finances Using Technology and Psychology

 “The Next $100” Principle Applied: Automating your Finances

-Too many people try to save money on 50 things and end up saving 5% on everything — and causing themselves a huge amount of stress that makes them give up entirely.
+Too many people try to save money on 50 things and end up saving 5% on everything — and causing themselves stress that makes them give up entirely.

-Instead, I prefer focusing on my top two discretionary expenses (for me, eating out and going out), and cutting 25%-33% off over a period of six months.
+Instead, I prefer to focus on my top two discretionary expenses (for me, eating out and going out), and cutting 25%-33% off over a period of six months.
 This generates hundreds of dollars of extra cash flow that I re-route to investing and travel.

 To show you how automating your accounts works, I’ve prepared a 12-minute video that shows you how to build a personal-finance infrastructure that automates your money so you can spend less than 1 hour per week monitoring your money.
 Everything will be done automatically – investment, savings, bills paid.
 Everything.

 First, you’ll need to log in to each account and link your accounts together so you can set up automatic transfers from one account to another.
 When you log in to any of your accounts, you’ll usually find an option called something like “Link Accounts,” “Transfer,” or “Set Up Payments.”

 These are the links you need to make:

 Examples: Your 401(k) should be connected to your checking account via direct deposit (talk to your HR rep about setting this up — it takes 10 minutes to fill out a form).
 Then log into your Roth IRA, savings account, and credit card, where you can link your checking account to them.